preemptive/DashO-GameOfLife/README.md

 # DashO-GameOfLife

->A sample Android app that demonstrates using _PreEmptive Protection - DashO_ with libraries and product flavors
+A sample Android app that demonstrates using [PreEmptive Protection - DashO](https://www.preemptive.com/products/dasho/overview) with libraries and product flavors.

 This sample is a [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation application that uses a library, both built in the same project.
 The application has two flavor dimensions (`view` and `interactive`) which [combine](https://developer.android.com/studio/build/build-variants.html#flavor-dimensions) four product flavors (`menu`, `single`, `withInteraction`, and `withoutInteraction`).